Graham's gudgeon

-Graham's gudgeon, Grahamichthys radiata, is a species of goby of the family Thalasseleotrididae, the only member of the genus Grahamichthys.
+Graham's gudgeon, Grahamichthys radiatus, is a species of goby of the family Thalasseleotrididae, the only member of the genus Grahamichthys.
 This species is found in rock pools and in the neritic zone, to 50 m in depth, where sand or mud is lies around and partially buries rocks, shells, or other objects.
 It is unusual for a goby, in that it lives in loose schools.